riftdweb/rift/README.md

 Rift is an app that aims to provide a decentralized alternative to the core Internet apps we all use and depend on every day.

-Rift includes **social feeds, file sharing, document editing, search, video streaming**, developer tools for data and DNS, and more.
+Rift includes **social feeds, file sharing, document editing, search, video streaming**, as well as advanced tools for managing personal data, DNS, and more.

-Think of Rift as an app that provides the productivity and social features of Google Docs, Dropbox, Facebook, Twitter, and YouTube ...but reimagined as software you control.
+Rift is a work-in-progress but aims to provide the productivity, social, and developer features from Internet giants like Google, Facebook, or Amazon ...but reimagined as software you control.

 > Rift gives you control over _your_ data, algorithms, privacy!